Updated June 2, 2024

 US Bank Smartly Checking

 For those living and studying in the West and Midwest states, U.S. Bank is another solid option.
-With over 2,000 branches and more than 4,500 U.S. Bank ATMs across the country, it offers convenient access.
+With over 2,900 branches and 4,700+ U.S. Bank ATMs across the country, it offers convenient access.

 The US Bank Smartly Checking account has $0 monthly fee and special benefits for students up to 24.[5]